IVIanuu/injekt/README.md

 ```

 # Function injection
-Sometimes you want to delay the creation, need multiple instances, want to provide additional parameters dynamically,
+Sometimes you want to delay the creation, need multiple instances, want to provide additional parameters,
 or to break circular dependencies.
 You can do this by injecting a function.
 ```kotlin